lkodinsson/MARS/Fantasy/Skills.md

 Animists do not require or use scrolls or spell books.
 Nature itself teaches you how to wield it.
 You can only have one animism specialization, as they are fundamentally conflicting representations of animism.
 You acquire a new spell from your specialization when you advance your animism skill.

 As you advance in animism you also get bonus spells at specific ranks, regardless of the specialization you choose.
 These ranks are trained (r4), practiced (r8), exceptional (r12), and accomplished (r16).
-You get these spells in addition to spells you learn from advancing normally.
+You get these spells in addition to the spells you learn from advancing normally.

 ##### Table: Animism Bonus Spells
 | Roll Value | Step Name | Bonus Spell |